sparshsah/foggy-demo/demo/ml/musings.md

     - In principle, there is a true "correct" answer here given the scientist's utility function and the current state
 * But also an "unsupervised" flavor
     - The scientist doesn't explicitly specify a mapping to action from state in the training data.
-* We call LLM's next-token prediction task as "self-supervised" because the correct answer---the actual next token---is explicitly found in the dataset even though it doesn't necessarily fit into the traditional schema of tabular rows with a "y" and an "X".
+* We call LLM's masked-token or next-token prediction task as "self-supervised" because the correct answer---the actual masked or next token---is explicitly found in the dataset even though it doesn't necessarily fit into the traditional schema of tabular rows with a "y" and an "X".
-    - Nevertheless, if you had an infinite-sized table, you could build these rows where "y" is the actual next token and "X" is the sequence that preceded it.
+    - Nevertheless, if you had an infinite-sized table, you could build these rows where "y" is the actual masked or next token and "X" is the sequence that contained or preceded it.
 * So I call RL's "choose the best action" task as "bootstrap-supervised" or "asymptotically-supervised" because the latent correct answer---the actual optimal action given the scientist's economic utility function---can be unambiguously calculated by simulating every possible path for an infinite number of steps.
     - In Q-Learning, if we had infinite memory and infinite compute and a well-behaved process, our bootstrap-updating of the value function would converge to the true function.
     - And that bootstrap-updated value function in a very meaningful way identifies---"labels"---the actual best action from a given state.